MicrosoftDocs/dataexplorer-docs/kusto/query/parse-operator.md

 |PipelineScheduler, totalSlices=27, sliceNumber=22, lockTime=02/17/2016 08:41:01, releaseTime=02/17/2016 08:41:00|
 |PipelineScheduler, totalSlices=27, sliceNumber=16, lockTime=02/17/2016 08:41:00, releaseTime=02/17/2016 08:41:00|

-You don't get the expected results, since the default mode is greedy.
-If you have a few records where the `resourceName`  sometimes appears as lower-case and sometimes as upper-case, you might get nulls for some values.
+If there are records where `resourceName`  sometimes appears as lower-case and sometimes as upper-case, you might get nulls for some values.

-To get the wanted result, run the query with the ungreedy `U`, and disable case-sensitive `i` regex flags.
+To extract only the resourceName, run the previous query with the non-greedy `U`, and disable case-sensitive `i` regex flags.

 :::moniker range="azure-data-explorer"
 > [!div class="nextstepaction"]